TomorrowWontExist/MintingStationDApp/ArtGeneratorByHashLips/README.md

 ***START HERE***

 Don't want # images on top left?
 Goto line 163 of Index.js and // in front of SignImage<p/>

+Follow along the video for quick how tos, reference them later!

+BEE CAREFUL what you change when adding your own art files to the ARt Generator...
+1 type, capitilzation, space, or missing . can completely break the code!

+Always test your changes before doing too much work! us... node index.js // to  make sure 10 copies still print and code isnt broken